SimPLU3D/simplu3D-openmole/README.md

 The project is described and available [here](../simplu3D)

-For the sake of this particular exploration case, we will abstract it as the following figure :
+For the sake of this particular exploration case, we will abstract SimPLU as a machine that transforms inputs parameters into outputs measure.
 ![image model](./readme_images/simplu_model.svg)

 The inputs under study are the parameters of the rules constituting urban regulation document (Plan Local d'Urbanisme a.k.a.
 PLU)